Learn what a geospatial PDF is, how GeoPDFs embed coordinate data, where to find them, and how to use them as georeferenced maps in the field.

-In this post I break down the meaning of GNSS, describe how it works, the difference between GNSS and GPS, as well as common issues with GNSS in the field and how to mitigate them.
+Learn what GNSS is, how it works, the difference between GNSS and GPS, and how to mitigate common issues with GNSS in the field.

 The real power of Touch GIS comes from making custom feature classes to enhance your field data collection operations.
 We walk through how to create those feature classes and group them into feature class datasets.